-Also noted on Figure 2-4, telemetry system communication with the In-Situ® Data Center for the upper transducer was lost from November 26, 2009 through February 11, 2010 due to cable connection problem and was intermittent from December 19, 2010 to January 1, 2011.
+Also noted on Figure 2-4, telemetry system communication with the In-Situ[®] Data Center for the upper transducer was lost from November 26, 2009 through February 11, 2010 due to cable connection problem and was intermittent from December 19, 2010 to January 1, 2011.
 The upper transducer and cable were replaced during the 2011 well inspection and the cable length was extended from 3 ft bgs to 7.5 ft bgs.
 Additionally, a wellhead fitting leak during the winter and spring of 2011 through the summer of 2012 caused a pressure decrease observed on both the upper and lower transducers.
 Related to the freeze-thaw cycles, the upper transducer failed again March 1, 2012.
 Inspection of the wellhead on June 6, 2012 revealed the minor water leak at an estimated flow rate of 0.1 to 0.2 gpm.
 Evidence of the wellhead freezing and then popping the wellhead seal is observed by the minor pressure spiking on both transducers in January 2011 and February 2012.
 The tubing head threading was cleaned in an attempt to achieve a pressure tight seal at the mandrel head, but both the rubber seals and threading had deteriorated significantly.
 Documentation was conducted for a later wellhead replacement.
 Souder Miller Associates supervised installation of the new wellhead on September 25, 2012, which required removal of all instrumentation from the well.
-Rather than reset the instrumentation at that time, it was planned to remain out of service until the well inspection conducted by COGCC, Norwest and In-Situ, Inc. on October 31, 2012.
+Rather than reset the instrumentation at that time, it was planned to remain out of service until the well inspection conducted by ECMC, Norwest and In-Situ, Inc. on October 31, 2012.
 During that well inspection the upper transducer was replaced with a new 100 psia Level Troll.
 Also, as planned, the lower transducer and cable was reset, however the new set depth was approximately 15 feet deeper than the previous set depth, so the proper offset has been incorporated into the lower transducer data in Figure 2-4.

 Since mid-2014, the Fiddler monitoring well showed a fairly steady decline in bottom-hole and wellhead pressure of approximately 6 psi through January 1, 2016.
 However, bottom hole and wellhead pressure measurements show a steady increase of approximately 5 psi from late February 2016 through May 2016.
-This could have been a response related to temporary shut-in of one or more nearby coal bed methane production wells.
-A similar pressure decline trend as the 2014-2015 resumed in June 2016.
+This could have been a response related to temporary shut-in of one or more nearby coal bed methane production wells, but based on the time of year, it was likely relatively minor seasonal groundwater recharge.

 2017 demonstrated a substantial pressure build-up measured on both the upper and lower transducers.
 It appears to represent significant groundwater recharge to at least one, if not all of the five Fruitland coal seams monitored in the Fiddler well following the wet winter of 2016-2017.
 This effect is observed again with similar magnitude following the very wet winter of 2018-2019.
+In 2023 the pressure regime returned to the fall-off trend as seen in 2019 following that previous wet winter.
+In 2024 there was a very muted seasonal groundwater recharge event followed by typical pressure decline for the remainder of the year.